dinh-k/household-rent-prediction/README.md

 # Predicting Rent with Household Characteristics
 ## Background and Overview
 Understanding the factors driving rent variability is essential for property managers and policymakers to ensure effective pricing and equitable housing policies.
 This project investigates the factors influencing household monthly rent using data from the [2019 American Community Survey (ACS)](2019ACS_housing.csv).
-By leveraging statistical models, we aim to offer actionable insights for property managers, renters, and policymakers.
+By leveraging statistical models, we aim to offer recommendations for property managers and policymakers.

 The project focuses on:
 1. **Household Income**: Analyzing its correlation with rent costs.